Three Thieves and a Murderer

 Kira made the decision to hire a detective to help her find Noah.
 When the detective called her to inform her that Noah was staying at The Lodge, she made her way there along with Sung Min who was insistent on going with her.
 She phoned her brother again to tell him she was on her way over to The Lodge and for him to be there when she showed up.

-Noah got the message from him sister that she was on her way over.
+Noah got the message from his sister that she was on her way over.
 He didn’t want her to see that he had the painting.
 Someone was trying to set him up but he didn’t know who or why.
-Just then, Noah received a text message from an anonymous person telling him that if he wanted to know who set him up, to meet him downtown near the town festival and railroad station.
-Noah packed the painting as well as some other items he stole during previous jobs in two suitcases, and took it with him to meet the mystery person.
+Just then, Noah received a text message from an anonymous person telling him that if he wanted to know who set him up, to come meet “Mr. X,” in person, downtown near the town festival.
+Noah packed the painting as well as some other items he stole during previous jobs in two suitcases, and took them with him to meet the mystery person.

 A heated argument unfolded and in the midst of it, several loud bangs went off at the nearby festival.
-It sounded like fireworks or balloons popping.
+It sounded like fireworks.
 Whatever it was, it startled Kira and she mistakenly pulled the trigger, shooting her brother in the process and killing him.
-Panic stricken, Kira and Sung Min grabbed the suitcases sped off in his car.
+Panic stricken, Kira and Sung Min grabbed the suitcases, and sped off in his car.
 Sung Min drove them to an investment property of his.
 They went to the rooftop where Sung Min had a helicopter waiting.
 He informed Kira that he was no longer interested in being involved with her.
 An argument ensued.
 Upset at being cut off, Kira pushed Sung Min off the roof.
 She then offered the pilot in the helicopter a huge sum of money if he would fly her away.

 After liftoff, the pilot landed a short distance away and told Kira how he knew about her criminal dealings and that she was going to pay for her crimes.
 He knocked her out, tied her up, and left her beside the open suitcases of artifacts she had recently stolen.

 The pilot hid in the shadows and waited until the detective found Kira before he left.
-His work was done.
-It was time for a new adventure.
+His work done, it was time for Skid-Z to move on to a new adventure.